Rhiannon Giddens: Personal life

 Giddens married Irish traditional musician Michael Laffan in 2007.
 They have a daughter born in 2009 and a son born in 2013.
 They had separated as of 2018.

-In 2019, Giddens began a relationship with her Italian musical partner Francesco Turrisi.
+Around 2018, Giddens began a relationship with her Italian musical partner Francesco Turrisi.
 They released albums together in May 2019 and April 2021.
-The pair separated in November 2024.
+In a Facebook post in December 2024, Giddens announced that her romantic relationship with Turrisi had come to an end after almost seven years, but that they would continue making music together.

 In 2021, Giddens was living in Limerick, Ireland.

+Giddens's family history was explored on the April 7, 2026 episode of Finding Your Roots.